November 6th, 2018

-Nick Starling is a former Army Ranger who was responsible for protecting Diplomats in Iraq as a contracted Counter-Assassination Specialist for the U.S. Department of State.
+Nick Starling is a former Army Ranger responsible for protecting Diplomats in Iraq as a contracted Counter-Assassination Specialist for the U.S. Department of State.
 Today, he’s the world’s leading vertical farming economist and founder of Skyscraper Farm.

 What Is Skyscraper Farm?

 Skyscraper Farm is simply that, a farm in a skyscraper explains Nick Starling.
 It will also include a grocer on the ground floor and apartments or condos as well.
 People living in Skyscraper farm could order their produce right from their own building, expecting delivery through a vacuum tube, similar to a bank (but clean and sterile.)